d954mas/defold-box2d/doc/Contact.md

 The class manages contact between two shapes.
 A contact exists for each overlapping AABB in the broad-phase (except if filtered).
 Therefore a contact object may exist that has no contact points.

 ## Constructor
 Never constructed.
-Sent as a parameter in the contact lister functions: BeginContact, EndContact, PreSolve, PostSolve
+Sent as a parameter in the contact listener functions: BeginContact, EndContact, PreSolve, and PostSolve (see [`World:SetContactListener`](World.md#box2dworldsetcontactlistenerlistener)).

 ## Methods